 What Is Addiction?

 Addiction is a condition where a person cannot stop using a substance or engaging in an activity, even when it causes harm.
 It’s not just a bad habit; it’s a chronic condition, meaning it lasts a long time and requires treatment to manage.
 There are two main types of addiction: substance dependence and behavioral compulsion.
 Substance dependence involves the use of drugs like opioids, alcohol, or nicotine, while behavioral compulsion involves activities like gambling, internet use, or shopping.
 Both types can be very harmful and difficult to overcome.
+To learn how addiction affects the brain, you can explore how addictive substances change the brain’s reward system and decision-making processes.

 Addiction can be either physical or psychological.
 Physical dependence happens when the body gets used to a substance, like opioids, alcohol, or other drugs, and experiences withdrawal symptoms without it.
 Behavioral dependence means feeling a strong need to do something, like gambling or using the internet, to feel good or cope with life.
 Both types of dependence make it very challenging to quit.